go-env/research/README.md

 With next ideas in mind:

-1. When you need freeze packages you set up it in your go-code explicitly and don't use external metadata.
+1. When you need to freeze packages you set up it in your go-code explicitly and don't use external metadata.
 You see the code and understand that you code uses without any magic tools.

   So preferable way to keep package versions is explicitly set them in `import` clause.
-  If your need to change version of used package your update it just in the code with help of refactor tools or manually.
+  If you need change version of used package you update it just in the code with a help of refactor tools or manually.

-2. A a way to use freezed package version without code refactoring also may be right way in some cases.
+2. Usage of frozen package version without code refactoring also may be right way in some cases.
 So we need solution for both cases: define version in `import` clause or provide some metadata about package versions for use with unchangable program code.